jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgclient_appearanceofcharts.md

 ---
-title: Configure the appearance of Spotlight charts
+title: Configure the appearance of Spotlight Charts
 summary: "Configure the appearance of Spotlight charts for this Spotlight Client."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfgclient_appearanceofcharts.html